PokemonAutomation/About/HardwareBeginner.md

 Due to lack of developer, our support of Mac and Linux is limited.
 While you can set these programs up on Mac and Linux, you will need to know how to run command-line build scripts.

 If you are not willing to do that or you have no idea what this means, then stop.
-Unfortunately you will not be able to run these programs.
+Unfortunately, you will not be able to run these programs.

 # (1) Select how far into automation you want to get